NeilMacMullen/Textrude/README.md

 - default rendering throttle reduced to 50ms for better responsiveness
 - Taskbar icon now shows jumplist, TextrudeInteractive can be started with name of project as parameter
 - TextrudeInteractive now opens last used project when reopened
+- TextrudeInteractive now uses the Monaco editor (from VS Code) hugely improving the syntax highlighting abilities.
+Massive thanks to [Martin Hochstrasser](https://github.com/highstreeto) for this!

 ### v1.2.0